olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 After succesfull authentication you will be presented with a choice of JupyterLab images (similar to the image below):

-- CPU-Only
+- CPU-Only Lab
-- GPU-Lab(s) with varying CUDA version
+- GPU-Lab

 **NOTE: These GPU-enabled labs are limited.
 You may get get a message saying the resource is not schedulable, if all GPUs in the pool are occupied.**